Trisky/MiMercado/readme.md

 **Features**

-.
-Products get cached using redis for performance improvements
+1. Products get cached using redis for performance improvement.

-.
-Lists articles, including those that have been 'paused' in Mercado Libre
+2. Lists articles, including those that have been 'paused' in Mercado Libre.
+3. Check github's issues to see upcoming features.

 **HOW TO**